admonaghan/ercot-pipeline/README.md

 # ercot-pipeline
-Create a dashboard for wind and solar energy production in Texas
+A dashboard for wind and solar energy production in Texas